Frequently Asked Questions

 How often should a chimney liner be replaced?

 Clay tile liners typically last 50+ years if maintained, but can crack from chimney fires or age.
 Stainless steel liners last 15-25 years or longer.
-Signs you need a new liner: cracked tiles, holes or gaps, previous chimney fire, failing camera inspection, or switching fuel types.
+Signs you need a new liner: cracked tiles, holes or gaps, previous chimney fire, a failed inspection, or switching fuel types.
 We recommend inspection if your liner is over 20 years old.

 What type of chimney liner is best?